KenKundert/nestedtext/doc/basic_use.rst

 The *load* functions provide a *keymap* argument that is useful for adding line numbers to error message.
 This feature is demonstrated in :ref:`voluptuous example`.

-More advanced usage is described in :meth:`loads`.
+They also provide a *normalize_key* argument that can be used to ignore insignificant variation in keys, such as character case, or to convert keys to a desired form, such as to identifiers.
+These features are described in :meth:`loads`.

 NestedText Writer
 -----------------